emtenet/max-v-fuse-map/README.md

  * enables that output, or
  * selects between the LUT and registers to output.

+### `{lc(), lut_chain, off}`

+Each LC can receive a LUT input from the LUT output of the previous LC.

+The input always comes into the `data_d` input.

+The first LC in a LAB has this fuse, but not sure where that input comes from.

 ### `{lc(), lut_out, left | right}`